LinLabNEU/reweight_pruning3/readme.md

 ```
 We can see that the total number of parameters is XXX.
 Among them, there are XXXX zero parameters and XXXX non-zero parameters.

+Considering the quantization, the total number of parameters (counted with 32bit base) is XXXX.

 Parameter number: XXXXX

 # Count operations